sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 | 4     | decimal                 | A floating point number (e.g., 1.25 is less than 1.3)
 | 16384 | semver                  | Follows the {{SEMVER}} specification

-The values above are registered in the IANA "SWID/CoSWID Version Scheme Values" registry defined in section {{iana-version-scheme}}.
+The values above are registered in the IANA "SWID/CoSWID Version Scheme Value" registry defined in section {{iana-version-scheme}}.
 Additional entires will likely be registered over time in this registry.
 Additionally, the index values 32768 through 65535 have been reserved for private use.

 {: #indexed-entity-role}
 ## Entity Role Values